travis-ci/apt-package-safelist/README.md

 and their property :metal:.
 The steps go like this (for ubuntu precise), much of which is also available as the `travis-download-deb-sources` executable within the vagrant box:

-0. Bring up the vagrant box: `vagrant up precise`
+0. Bring up the vagrant box: `vagrant up trusty`
-0. SSH into the vagrant box: `vagrant ssh precise`
+0. SSH into the vagrant box: `vagrant ssh trusty`
 0. Start the Travis Ruby container: `sudo -u ubuntu -i docker run -v /var/tmp:/var/tmp -d travis:ruby`
 0. Get the container's IP address: `docker inspect <container-id>`
 0. SSH into the container: `ssh travis@<container-ip>` (password=`travis`)